cfernan3/DevOpsProject/MS4-SPECIAL/README.md

 The flow of the appscript is as per the below tree diagram: ![Cloud readiness Flow diagram](https://github.ncsu.edu/rpathur/DevOpsProject/blob/Milestone4/MS4-SPECIAL/Cloud%20readiness%20diagram.jpg)

+The script calculates the score for various aspects of the application.
+It also, generates various pictographic representations like bar graphs and pie charts based on the previous inputs from other users, which would assist the user in choosing from the various possible solutions.

 The major factors deciding the feasibility of migration of the application onto cloud are as follows:
 * **Compute requirement:**